-Nathan Kroeker, appointed President of Spark Energy in April 2012, is responsible for overseeing the day-to-day operations and help shape the overall strategy of the company.
-Nathan is a 15-year industry veteran with diverse experience in public accounting, M&A, and both retail and wholesale energy.
+Mr. Kroeker was appointed President of Spark Energy in April 2012 and Chief Executive Officer in April 2014.
+He has served as a director since August 2014.
+Mr. Kroeker is responsible for overseeing the day-to-day operations and helping shape the overall strategy of the company.
+Mr. Kroeker is a 15-year industry veteran with diverse experience in public accounting, M&A, and both retail and wholesale energy.
 Nathan first joined the company in July 2010 as Executive Vice President and Chief Financial Officer of Spark Energy Ventures.
 Prior to Spark, Nathan held senior finance and leadership roles with Macquarie and Direct Energy.
 He began his career in public accounting, including both audit and M&A advisory functions.
 Nathan holds a Bachelor of Commerce (honors) degree from the University of Manitoba, and has both a CPA (Texas) as well as a CA (Canada).
+Mr. Kroeker was selected to serve as a director because of his financial expertise and his extensive background in the retail energy business.